pgorman/dangerjaunt/dangerjaunt.md

 Any round where one side clearly comes off worse than the other threatens morale.

 The referee rolls 2d6 to test morale.
-A result of 6+ means they stay in the fight, though the referee might bump this target up or down a point or two based on circumstances.
+A result of 6+ means they stay in the fight.
+The referee might apply a 1--2 point bonus or penalty to the morale roll, depending on circumstances.
 Remember to add the loyalty modifier when checking morale for henchmen.

 ## Grappling and Subdual ##